 Focusing on difficult roles written for older women, Therese Giehse earned a reputation as a talented actress who brought Bertolt Brecht’s works to life.
 She co-founded an anti-Nazi literary cabaret called The Peppermill in 1933 and was known for touring successful anti-fascist theaterical works.
 She had a long collaboration with Brecht and developed a reputation as an “intellectual popular actress.”

 Dorothy Lerner Gordon—musician, broadcaster, author—dedicated her talents to the entertainment and education of children and young people.
+Throughout her career, she created radio programming to give children access to literature, music, and current events.

 Born in Tel Aviv, Ofra Haza was an international singing sensation who performed across Europe, America, and Israel.
 Known for combining traditional Yemenite music with electronic pop sounds, Haza performed in the film Shlagger and in 1983 she placed second in the Eurovision competition.
 In 1998 Haza collaborated with many world-renowned artists and performed Naomi Shemer’s “Jerusalem of Gold” at the official ceremony marking Israel’s fiftieth anniversary.